Last Updated on August 10, 2023

 Pointing your domain from Namecheap to Bluehost consists of getting your Bluehost nameservers and inputting them in the Namecheap control panel under the nameservers field.

 - To connect your domain from Namecheap to Bluehost start by copying Bluehost’s nameservers ns1.bluehost.com and ns2.bluehost.com.
 Login to Namecheap and find the domain you want to point.
 Click manage.
 In the nameservers section click from the dropdown and click custom DNS.
 Finish by inputting Bluehost’s nameservers.

 Once you input the nameservers for your new domain it can take up to 48 hours for the domain to propagate.

 How To Point Domain Name From Namecheap To Bluehost Hosting

-The price for getting a domain name with Namecheap will cost you as low as $3.98 depending on the domain extension you choose and it comes with domain privacy for free.
+The cost of getting a domain name with GoDaddy will cost you about $11.99 a year for the popular .com domain extension and $9.99 for domain privacy for a year.